Estimate Time5 min

 Will a government shutdown affect the economy?

-How will the end of the shutdown affect government services?
+How could a shutdown affect government services?

 Let's work together!